Blosc/c-blosc2/README.rst

 * **Nice markup for documentation:** we are currently using a combination of Sphinx + Doxygen + Breathe for documenting the C-API.
 See https://c-blosc2.readthedocs.io.
 Thanks to Alberto Sabater and Aleix Alcacer for contributing the support for this.

 * **Plugin capabilities for filters and codecs:** we have a plugin register capability inplace so that the info about the new filters and codecs can be persisted and transmitted to different machines.
 See https://github.com/Blosc/c-blosc2/blob/main/examples/urfilters.c for a self-contained example.
-Thanks to the NumFOCUS foundation for providing a grant for doing this.
+Thanks to the NumFOCUS foundation for providing a grant for doing this, and Oscar Griñón and Aleix Alcacer for the implementation.

 * **Pluggable tuning capabilities:** this will allow users with different needs to define an interface so as to better tune different parameters like the codec, the compression level, the filters to use, the blocksize or the shuffle size.
 Thanks to ironArray for sponsoring us in doing this.